HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Profiles

-To define a profile, the keywords `Profile`, `Parent` are required, and `Id`, `Title`, and `Description` should be used.
+To define a profile, the keywords `Profile` and `Parent` are required, and `Id`, `Title`, and `Description` should be used.
 The keyword `Mixins` is optional.

 **Example:**

 * Define a profile for USCorePatient:

 ```
 Profile:        USCorePatient
 Parent:         Patient
 Id:             us-core-patient
 Title:          "US Core Patient Profile"
 Description:    "Defines constraints and extensions on the patient resource for the minimal set of data to query and retrieve patient demographic information."
 ```
 Any rules defined for the profiles would follow immediately after the keyword section.

 #### Defining Extensions

-Defining extensions is similar to defining a profile, except that the parent of extension is not required.
+Defining extensions is similar to defining a profile, except that the parent of an extension is not required.
 Extensions can also inherit from other extensions, but if the `Parent` keyword is omitted, the parent is assumed to be FHIR's [Extension element](https://www.hl7.org/fhir/extensibility.html#extension).

 > **Note:** All extensions have the same structure, but extensions can either have a value (i.e. a value[x] element) or sub-extensions, but not both.
 To create a complex extension, the extension array of the extension must be sliced (see example, below).